 3rd semester – University of Pavia (Pavia, Italy) – September – January in the 2nd academic year

-ECONOMICS OF COOPERATION AND DEVELOPMENT
+ECONOMICS AND MANAGEMENT OF COOPERATION AND DEVELOPMENT

 The course offers students the opportunity to get acquainted with the fundamental features of the international cooperation for development.
 The first part presents the major actors in international cooperation and the major politics and achievements which have been devised during the last thirty years.
 The second part examines the general theme of financing for development with a specific focus on recurring financial crises and the issue of sustainability of foreign financing.